 This scenario is simply one way that a woman loses financial independence.
 In reality, there are so many other ways that manipulators gain monetary control.

 The woman becomes the sole provider.

-Years ago, my friend was married to her (now) ex-husband, who decided to completely stop working so that he could pursue his creative pursuit.
-My friend was in a state of constant panic, trying to ensure they didn’t lose their apartment and had meals on the table.
-There would be weeks when she had to make $20 last the entire seven days because it was all they had.
+Years ago, my friend was married to her (now) ex-husband, who decided to stop working so that he could pursue his creative pursuits.
+My friend was in constant panic, trying to ensure they didn’t lose their apartment and had meals on the table.
+There would be weeks when she had to make $20 for the entire seven days because it was all they had.

 In those circumstances, living becomes about survival, not being able to see the bigger picture.
 By making my friend the sole provider, her abuser could sit back and have numerous accounts of infidelity while she kept them afloat.

 Eventually, she got out of the situation and had family that could help her get back on her feet.
 Others are not as lucky and do not have any fallback plan.